slubold/slubold.github.io/index.md

 I am passionate about mentoring and teaching.
 See [here](./teaching.html) for more information.  -->

 # News
+- October 13,2023: Our paper _Bayesian Hyperbolic Multidimensional Scaling_ was accepted to the Journal of Computational and Graphical Statistics.
+- October 13, 2023: Here is an [interactive description](https://avisokay.github.io/projects.html) of our recent work that appeared in PNAS.
 - June 21, 2023: I will be serving as a mentor for the [INSPIRE U2 REU program](https://sites.spelman.edu/inspireu2-reu/) at Spelman College this summer!
 - June 10, 2023: I received my PhD in Statistics from the University of Washington!
 - **March 23, 2023: Our paper on using [Aggregated Relational Data to estimate network properties](https://arxiv.org/abs/1908.09881) was accepted to PNAS!**